ml-struct-bio/cryodrgn/README.md

 ## New in Version 2.2

+The official cryoDRGN2 release.
+This version includes new tools for ab initio reconstruction and significant codebase improvements.

-* The official cryoDRGN2 release with new tools available for ab initio homogeneous and heterogeneous reconstruction:
+* New tools for ab initio homogeneous and heterogeneous reconstruction:

 ```
 (cryodrgn) $ cryodrgn abinit_homo -h